Fitzy1293/fitzwriter/README.md

-# Using with a live server
+# Instant feedback with a live server.

+To instantly see how it looks in the browser.

-Launch a live server however you want.
+- Launch a live server however you want.
+  - You can launch a basic HTTP server with python: ```python -m http.server 8000```

+  - The functionality is also built into most editors.

-Then run this command to have it update on save.
+- Then run this command to have it update on save.

 ```shell
 ls *.md | entr python tomltest.py -f blog.toml
 ```

-This lets you edit markdown files with instant feedback on how it will look in the browser.